3rd Jun 2025

 You’ll need to know your numbers and have your finances completely up to date, for both your business and as an individual.
 As a starting point, you’ll need to know your expenses, assets and figures like your profit and loss.

 It’ll be much easier if you have a clear overview of your finances at all times, no matter what stage your business is at.
-This is where working with a cloud accountant can come in handy right from the start.
+This is where working with an accountant can come in handy right from the start.

 Set objectives

-There are a few things you’ll need to consider and ask yourself.
+Once you know your numbers, there are a few things you’ll really need to consider and ask yourself.
 What do you want to achieve by exiting your business?
 How do you want the business to run without your input?

 You’ll also need to weigh up your options in terms of what will work best for you.
-Is it a direct sale, a merger or a family member taking over?
-Make sure you’ve thought about all your options and know exactly which route you’d like to take.
+Is it a direct sale, a merger, or a family member taking over?
+Make sure you’ve thought about all your options and know exactly which route you’d like to take, and that it aligns with both your values and vision for the future.

 Be aware of the business market

 You’ll need to be able to give a clear insight into your current and future business market at the time of exit.
-This means you’ll have to report on supply and demand, an outline of the future such as potential buyers or clients.
+This includes trends in supply and demand, the competitive landscape, and any economic factors that could affect your valuation.

 Outline a timeline